 Also new on the scene is Exeter’s The Stand Off.
 Less than a 20 minute walk from Exeter St David’s station, this Irish pub was recently re-opened after a major refurbishment by Exeter Chiefs player Gareth Steenson, who is looking to give people an Irish feel while in Devon.

 Flanagan’s - Queenstown Road

 This cosy, traditional Irish pub with its roaring open fires is perfect for a visit after a wander around Battersea Park.
-For some St Patrick’s Day celebrations, head down to Flanagan’s for complimentary Irish stew with bacon & cabbage, Irish music & dancers and an excellent pint of Guinness.
+For some St Patrick’s Day celebrations, head down to Flanagan’s for Irish music & dancers and an excellent pint of Guinness.
 Make sure you don’t accidentally adopt a furry friend from the Cat’s and Dog’s home across the road once the evening’s celebrations finally come to an end!

 Toucan – Soho

 This aptly named Irish pub harks back to the days of the Guinness advertising campaigns which featured the famous toucan balancing a pint of Guinness on its beak.
 A veritable temple to the black stuff, this legendary location once welcomed Jimi Hendrix to play - and the basement bar is described as an oasis of calm in busy central London.

 The toucan balancing Guinness on its beak came about from artist John Gilroy after a visit to the zoo where he watched a sea lion balancing a ball on his nose.